-The Excel function inputting tool automatically starts up when you insert a function, using the function menu.
+The Excel function inputting tool automatically starts up when you insert a function via the function menu.
 This can be done by either:

-As you move the cursor to the other entry fields, the text in the middle of the window will tell you what should be input for the corresponding arguments.
+As you move the cursor to the other entry fields, the text in the middle of the window tells you what data/information should be input for the corresponding arguments.

 If, as a part of your argument, you wish to specify a range in the current Excel spreadsheet, or in another open spreadsheet, this can be done by simply using the mouse to select the required range.
 As you do this, a Function Arguments window will pop up, and the addresses of any cells or ranges that you then select with the mouse are automatically inserted into this window.
-Once you have selected your required range these addresses are automatically inserted into the current argument field.
+As you select your required range, these addresses are automatically inserted into the current argument field.

 You can also use the mouse to select ranges that you want to form a part of any Excel function or formula.
-Whilst inputting into a cell or formula bar, ensure your cursor is in the position where you want to insert a reference to a cell or range of cells, then simply use the mouse to select the required range.
+Whilst inputting into a cell or formula bar, ensure your cursor is in the part of the formula where a cell reference or range of cells is required, then simply use the mouse to select the required range.
 Excel will then automatically insert a reference to the cell's address, into your function, as shown in the image below.